 Expats in Montreal will find that accommodation outside of the city centre is relatively affordable.
-However, it should be noted that utilities are not usually included in the monthly rent and heating and air conditioning costs can add up.
+However, it should be noted that utilities aren't usually included in the monthly rent and heating and air conditioning costs can add up.

 Finding accommodation in Montreal

-Expats should not have a problem finding housing.
-The only overwhelming aspect of finding accommodation in Montreal is deciding on one of the many neighbourhoods.
-However, expats can enlist an estate agent to help them with this.
+Expats should not have a problem finding housing in Montreal.
+The only overwhelming aspect of finding accommodation is deciding on one of the many neighbourhoods.
+However, expats can enlist a real estate agent to help them with this.

 An interesting quirk of renting property in Montreal is that moving day is traditionally the first of July.
 It's not unusual to see hundreds of moving trucks around the city on this day of the year, with people moving their furniture out onto the street.